phd4hd/SRH-HS-HD/README.md

-# Teaching lecture about system development using the example of a fullstack application
+# Lecture about system development by writing a fullstack application

 May, 31st, 2023, 1:30 pm